-To place the range in a standby state (ready for use), turn all burner control knobs to OFF, set all thermostats to their lowest position, and switch all ovens OFF.
+To place the range in a standby state (ready for use), Oven bases with the electronic ignition option, turn all burner control knobs to OFF, set all thermostats to their lowest position, and switch all ovens OFF.
+The pilots will remain lit.
+On the standing pilot units, same as above except turn thermostat knob to the "OFF" position.
 The pilots will remain lit.